ebzzry/ebzzry.github.io/src/words.md

 * “You are not weak; you are not strong, either.”<br>

-* “Altruism, or more commonly known as selflessness, is voluntary sacrifice without any desire or motivation to benefit from actions stemming from applications of such quality.”<br>
+* “Altruism, or more commonly known as selflessness, is voluntary sacrifice without any desire or motivation to benefit from actions stemming from applications of such a quality.”<br>